ecoAPM/WiFiSurveyor/README.md

 1. Once data has been collected, select other access points or change filters to display updated coverage

+1. Save your data to be loaded again later, or shared with other users

 ### Access Point Filters

 - The default selection of both "Group by SSID" and "Combine 2.4 + 5GHz" will show one option per SSID

 - Selecting only "Group by SSID" will show one option for each frequency that an SSID receives

-- Unselecting both "Group by SSID" (which disables "Combine 2.4 + 5GHz") will show every device for every SSID available, on both frequencies
+- Unselecting both "Group by SSID" (which also disables "Combine 2.4 + 5GHz") will show every device for every SSID available, on both frequencies

 ### Selecting a background

 - Supports all file types used for CSS `background-image`

 - The "Pixelate" option is good for floor plans with low resolutions (less than 1px/in²) so straight lines maintain hard edges

+### Saving/loading data

+- Saves all signal data as a JSON file

+- Loading this file again will restore all data points and signal info from the file

+- See limitation about browser window sizes below

 ## Limitations